Arash-Mhasani/Dynamic-feedback-Linearization/README.md

 University of Alberta
 http://ancl.ece.ualberta.ca/

-This Maple code implements the Dynamic Extension Algorithm which contructs a dynamics state feedback which extends the dynamics so that its relative degree is well-defined.
+This Maple code implements the Dynamic Extension Algorithm which contructs a dynamics state feedback that extends the dynamics so that the relative degree of a system is well-defined.

 This code has been tested using Maple 2021 and Matlab 2020b and extends the work in [1].